coatesj/website/content/teaching/AREN/index.md

 tags:
   - preprints
 image:
-  caption: 'Africa Reproducibility Network's Open Science training'
+  caption: 'Africa Reproducibility Network Open Science training'
 ---

 I was invited to teach 6 sessions on preprints as part of the Africa Reproducibility Network's Open Science training in 2024.
 The syllabus was designed to cover the basics of preprints, brief history of publishing and peer review and provide students with a greater practical understanding of posting and using preprints.